nock/nock/.github/ISSUE_TEMPLATE/03_support.md

 Click "Preview" for a nicer view!

-We primarily use GitHub as an issue tracker; for usage and support questions, please check out these resources below.
-Thanks! 😁.

----

-**Resources**

-We primairly use StackOverflow for support question.
-Please tag it with `Nock` so the community can easily find it.
-[Jump to StackOverflow!](https://stackoverflow.com/questions/tagged/nock)
+We primarily use GitHub as an issue tracker; for usage and support questions we primairly use StackOverflow.
+Please tag the questions with `Nock` so the community can easily find it.
+[Go to StackOverflow](https://stackoverflow.com/questions/tagged/nock).

+If you want to submit a feature request you can do that [here](https://github.com/nock/nock/issues/new?template=feature_request.md) or bug reports [here](https://github.com/nock/nock/issues/new?template=bug_report.md).